A Bump in the Road - The First Trimester

 Google, while very handy can be about as confusing as asking 6 girlfriends for their advice… you’re going to end up with 6 conflicting stories that are all subjective.
 I just wanted to know some basic facts so I did a little research:

 What to Expect When You’re Expecting

 I think everyone has heard of this book… Hell they even made a movie out it.
-I’ll admit, I only reason I bought it because I was familiar with the title, knew it was well known and regularly updated.
+I’ll admit, the only reason I bought it was because I was familiar with the title and knew it was well known and regularly updated.
 It has since become my bible.
 There are so many pregnancy books out there, many are probably on par, if not better than this one, this is just the one I chose.

 I bought this book about the 14 week mark but I really wish I’d had it from the beginning of my pregnancy.
 One of the things John and I found most confusing when I first fell pregnant was the medical side.
 I mean, how do you even find an OB?
 What should I expect from them, what happens in appointments and what questions should I be asking???
 What to Expect was extremely helpful for this and walked me through each month (broken down into weeks).
 It covers baby’s growth, pregnancy symptoms, Dr’s appointments, prenatal care options, health, labour, breastfeeding and more.
 The Partners even get some reading helping them to navigate the minefield of living with a pregnant lady.
 Pretty much every question I had about my pregnancy was answered in this book.

 There are heaps of pregnancy apps out there to help you track your progress, weight, offer advice and tell you about how your baby is tracking.
 Many were recommended to me and after trying a few I found I was using Ovia the most.